-The month of May was to help raise awareness to mental health, and hoarder disorder falls in that category.
-There may be a house you’re trying to sell or buy, a neighboring house on your street, or perhaps it’s someone you know and love deals with this issue.
-Either way, if they decide to free themselves and seek support, IREP will treat the person with kindness, then properly dispose of their items.
+The month of May is to help raise awareness to mental health, and people with hoarding disorder fall in that category.
+There may be a house you’re trying to sell or buy, a neighboring house on your street, or perhaps it’s someone you know and love that deals with this issue.
+Either way, if they decide to free themselves and seek support, IREP Junk Removal will treat the person with kindness, and properly dispose of and find homes for their items.

-Recently, we picked up a week long hauling job for someone with a hoarder disorder, not because we gave the cheapest bid, we didn’t, but we treated the person with kindness.
+We picked up a week long hauling job for someone with hoarder disorder, not because we gave the cheapest bid, we didn’t, but we treated the person with kindness.
 These individuals need to be dealt with delicately because it is not easy for them, and we understand that.
-Please reach out if anyone fits this description, or perhaps you know a therapist that deals with people in this situation.
-We want to do everything possible to help people, and recycle items.
-About 2.5% of the general population meets the criteria for hoarding disorder, with similar rates found in men and women across developed countries.
+About 2.5% of the general population of people meet the criteria for hoarding disorder, with similar rates found in men and women across developed countries.

 Hoarding disorder is marked by three major characteristics.